 This thesis is divided into eight chapters.
 The Chapters I through V are dedicated to highlights, statements, understanding and objectives of the problem setup, literature review with history of gravity gradiometry, the history of gravity satellite missions and global geopotential models for the gravity field, methodologies and methods required to collect and enhance data used in this research.
-Among the five subsequent chapters, the Chapter II gives a brief geological description of the study area.
-Chapter III summarizes briefly basic gravity field principles, the methods and tools as satellite gradiometry, terrestrial gravity observations and a representation of the Geopotential Gravity Model (GGM) in spherical harmonics, a short review of previous gravity (geodetic) satellite missions and global geopotential models, as well as methodology for forward modelling and topographic reduction.
-Chapter IV encompasses the history of gravity gradiometry and a review of the satellite gravity gradients based on the formulas of Nagy et al. (2000) (prism models) and Heck and Seitz (2007) (tesseroid models).
+Among the five subsequent chapters Chapter II gives a brief geological description of the study area.
+Chapter III summarizes briefly basic gravity field principles, the methods and tools as satellite gradiometry terrestrial gravity observations and a representation of the Geopotential Gravity Model (GGM) in spherical harmonics, a short review of previous gravity (geodetic) satellite missions and global geopotential models, as well as methodology for forward modeling and topographic reduction.
+Chapter IV encompasses the history of gravity gradiometry and a review of the satellite gravity gradiometer GOCE technology.
+Furthermore, a study was done on the modeling of gravity gradients based on the formulas of Nagy et al. (2000) (prism models) and Heck and Seitz (2007) (tesseroid models).